-The debate about the origins of the “Aryans” and their arrival in India has flared up again, this time triggered by new genetic findings that appear to confirm beyond any reasonable doubt that large numbers of Indo-Europeans herders migrated into the Indian subcontinent about 4000 or so years ago.
+The debate about the origins of the “Aryans” and their arrival in India has flared up again, this time triggered by new genetic findings that appear to confirm with a great deal of certainty that large numbers of Indo-Europeans herders migrated into the Indian subcontinent about 4000 or so years ago.
 Razib Khan (one of the best informed and unbiased bloggers on this topic) has written in detail about this topic in several posts, the most recent of which is here.
 I am not going to go into the genetics or the details, I just wanted to recap the story in very simple layperson outline and focus mostly on some of the politics around this topic.
-My basic argument is that the Hindutvadi reaction to the political uses of “Aryan Invasion Theory” is relatively justified, but opting to take a stand against population genetics and common sense in the form of a relatively recently concocted (and very unlikely) “Out of India” (OIT) theory is an unfortunate and self-defeating mistake.
+My basic argument is that the Hindutvavadi reaction to the political uses of “Aryan Invasion Theory” is relatively justified, but opting to take a stand against population genetics and common sense in the form of a relatively recently concocted (and very unlikely) “Out of India” (OIT) theory is an unfortunate and self-defeating mistake.

 Their eruptions may have been triggered by climate change, but their extraordinary expansion would not have been possible without their skill in the art and science of horse breeding, the development of war chariots, exceptional skill with the bow and arrow (whether the bows were composite bows or just high quality simple bows is still an open question) and whatever soft-power aspects contribute to asabiya and victory in war.

-Those steppe warriors who headed westwards conquered and assimilated everyone in their path until they reached the very western edge of Europe in Ireland and Spain and became the dominant strand in the genetic, linguistic and cultural heritage of Europe.
-As expected for migrating people in a violent age, their genetic input was male-biased (i.e. in many cases the mothers of future generations belonged to the previous local populations, the males came from outside).
-All this happened 4-5000 years ago, and 4-5000 years is a long time; in this time these people and their languages and culture have evolved into distinctive European and sub-European populations, languages and cultures and we do not regard any of these languages or peoples as being “foreigners” to Europe in any meaningful sense.
+Those steppe warriors who headed westwards conquered and assimilated everyone in their path until they reached the very western edge of Europe in Ireland and Spain.
+They thus became the dominant strand in the genetic, linguistic and cultural heritage of Europe.
+As you might expect for migrating people in a violent age, their genetic input was male-biased (i.e. in many cases the mothers of future generations belonged to the previous local populations, the males came from outside).
+All this happened 4-5000 years ago, and 4-5000 years is a long time; over this long period of time these people, and their languages and culture, have evolved into distinctive European and sub-European populations, languages and cultures and we do not regard any of these languages or peoples as being “foreigners” to Europe in any meaningful sense.
 They are European and have been for thousands of years.
 The point here is that as they moved in, they merged with older populations and evolved and changed in myriad ways, not just culturally, but also genetically (e.g. the fixation of genes for light skin happened after arrival in Europe).
 The same thing must have happened elsewhere, though with local differences in the relative contributions of migrant and pre-existing genes and cultural memes.
 Whatever the details, the new populations that emerge in any particular settled region are now the ones “indigenous” to that region, and they are no longer the same as any of the parent populations who contributed genes and cultural memes to this population.
 I mention all this for reasons that are obvious (or will become obvious).

-These Indo-Europeans must have brought their Indo-European language with them.
-Sometime after they first got here, the dominant people of Northwest India (whether Indo-European or mixed in racial terms) had developed Vedic Sanskrit, an Ind0-European language, but one that can be described as an Indian language, just as French is an Indo-European language, but is unambiguously a language of France, not of Eastern Ukraine.
-Wendy Doniger (a writer given to flippancy and a fondness for contrarian theories) suggests that Sanskrit may never have been an everyday language of anyone in the Vedic era; it may have been a specifically priestly language, derived from the everyday vernacular prakrits instead of the other way round (IIRC, she imagines a Brahmin going home and having to speak a Prakrit to his non-Sanskrit-speaking wife); but given that there are plays, long epic poems and public inscriptions written in Sanskrit, it is likely that it was much more than that, at least in the Vedic era.
+These Indo-Europeans also brought their Indo-European language with them.
+Sometime after they first got to India, the dominant people of Northwest India (whether Indo-European or mixed in racial terms) had developed Vedic Sanskrit, an Ind0-European language, but one that can be described as an Indian language, just as French is an Indo-European language, but is unambiguously a language of France, not of Eastern Ukraine.
+Wendy Doniger (a writer given to flippancy and a fondness for contrarian theories) suggests that Sanskrit may never have been an everyday language of anyone in the Vedic era; she has suggested that it may have been a specifically priestly language, derived from the everyday vernacular prakrits instead of the other way round (she imagines a Brahmin going home and having to speak a Prakrit to his non-Sanskrit-speaking wife); but given that there are plays, long epic poems and public inscriptions written in Sanskrit, it seems practically certain to me that it was at one point the dominant spoken language of that society, at least in the Vedic era.
 In any case, I am not qualified to comment further on this.
 One of our fellow Brownpundits has written more about this topic and may have specific comments.

-This overview of the arrival of Indo-Europeans in the Indian subcontinent is supported by so much good DNA evidence that educated outsiders have no difficulty agreeing with this narrative, and are frequently surprised to learn that things are not so simple within India.
-In India the topic is radioactive and there now exists a very vocal Right wing Hindu nationalist narrative (let us call it the Hindutvadi narrative) that rejects all or part of this view of ancient Indian population history on ideological grounds.
-Less appreciated is the fact that there are also Indian Leftist and regionalist groups that accept the Indo-European arrival story, but that present it in a way that emphasizes certain 19th century stylized facts (“Aryans vs Dravidians”) and can be ill-informed in its own way (see below).
+This overview of the arrival of Indo-Europeans in the Indian subcontinent is supported by so much good DNA, linguistic and even archeological evidence that educated outsiders have no difficulty agreeing with this narrative, and are frequently surprised to learn that things are not so simple within India.
+In India the topic is radioactive and there now exists a very vocal Right wing Hindu nationalist narrative (let us call it the Hindutvadi narrative; the grammatically correct term is Hindutvavadi, but that sounds a bit cumbersome and the shorter term certainly has wide usage) that rejects all or part of this view of ancient Indian population history on ideological grounds.
+There is also an ideological bias in the opposite direction: Indian Leftist and regionalist groups (who are as willing to offend against science when it suits their politics) not only vigorously accept and promote the Indo-European arrival story, but they also tend to present it in a way that emphasizes certain outdated and grossly inaccurate 19th century stylized facts (“Aryans vs Dravidians”) (see below).